Salvador, Brazil: A complete travel guide with the top things to do

 Casa do Rio Vermelho

 The house where Jorge Amado and Zélia Gattai lived was transformed into a museum with an amazing collection and videos full of stories.
-This is also where his ashes were deposited according to the couple’s wishes.
+This is where their ashes were interred according to their wishes.

 Ticket: R$20*